dmpsee/standard/standard.md

 > **[!NOTE]** The field `id` is an internal identifier specific for the DMP platform.
 > The primary scope is to be a reference for the subscriber but also for the same publishers in case they need the value back from a subscriber.

-While including the full DMP object in the `data` is the most convinient solution for the subscribers, DMPsee implementers MUST consider the environmental impact of data transfer over subsscribers' convinience.
+While including the full DMP object in the `data` is the most convenient solution for the subscribers, DMPsee implementers MUST consider the environmental impact of data transfer over subscribers' convenience.
 The primary goal must be to privilege the shortest content and avoid wasting bandwidth on unnecessary information.
 The data element MUST be used only when essential for the subscriber to maintain synchronization.

 ```json